-Music historian, Cyril Scott clearly demonstrates the effects of music on the human psyche in his book, Music: It’s Secret Influence Down the Ages.
+Cyril Scott clearly demonstrates the effects of music on the human psyche in his book Music: It’s Secret Influence Down the Ages.
 He shows, for instance, how the sombre and restrained interiors of the Victorians were co-related to the funeral odes of Handel’s music.
 In sharp contrast to Handel is Beethoven, whose flamboyant musical style had a powerfully liberating effect on the subconscious, claims Scott.

 No wonder the Egyptians referred to music as the ‘physics of the soul’.

 At the emotional level, music acts as a facilitator in altering our moods.
-Music affects the limbic system, that part of our brain which is the seat of emotion.
-Hence listening to soft and gentle music calms emotions and brings about a state of mental wellbeing.
-Music, in itself is neutral energy.
+It affects the limbic system, that part of our brain which is the seat of emotion.
+Hence listening to soft and gentle melodies calms emotions and brings about a state of mental wellbeing.
+In itself, music is neutral energy.
 It is we who are responsible for its ultimate effect.
-We need to use the energies of music with awareness.
+We need to use its energies with awareness.
 Loud, aggressive and discordant sounds will lead to violent and stressful states, whereas soft, calming music will engender peaceful and loving states.
 Helene Caya states in her groundbreaking book From Sound Springs Light, “the gentler the music, the more love it transmits.”

 One of the most beautiful effects of music is the eradication of anxiety.
 Fear and anxiety are the underlying causes of various psychosomatic disorders.
 Even listening to harsh, distressing sounds can generate an autosuggestion of fear.
 Conversely, listening to soothing and harmonious sounds can generate a sense of immediate peace and wellbeing in the listener.
 Hence, music can be used as an effective therapeutic tool to root out anxiety and keep the mind in control.